Connecting Permutation Equivariant Neural Networks and Partition Diagrams

-By considering the orbit basis diagrams of $P_1(4)$, we have, in fact, recovered the standard basis matrix form of a Deep Sets layer function $\mathbb{C}^4 \rightarrow \mathbb{C}^4$ (as first posed in \citealp{deepsets}) that is equivariant to the action of $S_4$.
-It is not hard to see that the standard basis matrix form of a Deep Sets layer function that is equivariant to the action of $S_n$, for any positive integer $n$, is an $n \times n$ matrix, with the diagonal entries labelled by the parameter $\lambda_1$ and the off-diagonal entries labelled by the parameter $\lambda_2$.
+It is not hard to see that the weight matrix for an $S_n$-equivariant linear layer function from $\mathbb{R}^{n}$ to $\mathbb{R}^{n}$ is an $n \times n$ matrix, with the diagonal entries given by the weight $\lambda_1$ and the off-diagonal entries given by the weight $\lambda_2$. \end{example}

-This example is quite small in that there are only two orbit basis diagrams to consider.
-To see the power of this method, see Appendix A for another example where $\dim \End_{S_n}(M_n^{\otimes k}) = \Bell(2k)$, specifically for $n = 4$ and $k = 2$.